 The firmness of a mattress describes how soft or hard a mattress feels.
 For example, sleepers with hip pain generally need soft cradling mattresses for hip pain with good support to cushion their pressure points.
 However, their body weight ultimately determines the most comfortable level of firmness.

 Average-weight sleepers are often content with soft to medium-firm mattresses, while heavier sleepers prefer medium-firm to firm mattresses.
 However, firmer mattresses for hip pain may not necessarily be as comfortable as needed for heavier sleepers.
-Such sleepers use some bed accessories, such as mattress toppers and pillows to improve cushioning and support.
+Such sleepers use some bed accessories, such as latex mattress toppers and latex pillows to improve cushioning and support.

 Temperature Regulation